Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 In most cases, the best decomposition format follows the structure of the real-world problem.
 If the problem appears to have natural subdivisions then these may provide a useful basis for designing the program decomposition.

----

-name: conclusions

-# Conclusions

---

-You now have a basic understanding of methods in Java.

---

-Upcoming deadlines + Info:
-- Homework 2 is due today at 3 pm.
-- Quiz 4 is due today at 11:59 pm.
-- Quiz 5 will be posted today and due this coming Friday at 11:59 pm.
-- Homework 3 will be posted on **Thursday** and due a week after.